Sea and Anchor Aboard USS Carter Hall

 MOREHEAD CITY, N.C.
 (Feb.
-22, 2021) Seaman Cedric Elliott, from Cincinnati and assigned to the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50), makes the port anchor ready for letting go during a sea and anchor evolution Feb.
+22, 2021) Retail Specialist Seaman Apprentice Jeffrey Salgado, from Mission Viejo, California and assigned to the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50), loads a .50 caliber machine gun on the ship's fo'c'sle Feb.
 22, 2021.
 Carter Hall is conducting training with Amphibious Squadron 4 and the 24th Marine Expeditionary Unit (24th MEU) as part of the Iwo Jima Amphibious Ready Group.
 (U.S. Navy photo by Mass Communication Specialist Seaman Sawyer Connally)

 |Date Taken: